grantsrb/gordongames/README.md

 ##### Environment v6
 The agent receives a +1 reward if there exists an item for each target.

+##### Environment v7
+The agent receives a +1 reward if there exists a single item for each target.
+The agent must align the items along a single row.

 #### Game Options

-- _grid_size_ - An row,col coordinate denoting the number of units on the grid (height, width).
+- `grid_size` - An row,col coordinate denoting the number of units on the grid (height, width).
-- _pixel_density_ - Number of numpy pixels within a single grid unit.
+- `pixel_density` - Number of numpy pixels within a single grid unit.
-- _targ_range_ - A range of possible initial target object counts for each game (inclusive).
+- `targ_range` - A range of possible initial target object counts for each game (inclusive).
 Must be less than `grid_size`.

 Each of these options are member variables of the environment and will come into effect after the environment is reset.
 For example, if you wanted to use 1-5 targets in game A, you can be set this using the following code:

     env = gym.snake('gordongames-v0')
     env.targ_range = (1,5)
     observation = env.reset()
+    ...
+    # You can specify the number of targets directly at reset
+    observation = env.reset( n_targs=5 )

 #### Environment Parameter Examples